apache/spark/BREEZE.rst

           If specified, installs Airflow directly from reference in GitHub.
 This happens at image building time in production image and at container entering time for CI image.

+  --no-rbac-ui
+          Disables RBAC UI when Airflow 1.10.* is installed.

   -I, --production-image
           Use production image for entering the environment and builds (not for tests).